-This Unit of Competency covers testing electrical installations for explosive atmospheres.
+This Unit of Competence covers testing electrical installations for explosive atmospheres.
 It requires the ability to select, prepare and use appropriate testing devices, work safely and to Standards and to interpret and record test results.

-This unit of competency is based on IEC 60079-14 and any other relevant standards that may apply.
+This unit of competence is based on IEC 60079-14 and any other relevant standards that may apply.

-The applicant shall have the level of technical education [or equivalent] attained, relevant to the application, through documents such as College Certificates and Trade Credentials etc
+The applicant shall have the level of technical education (or equivalent) attained, relevant to the application, through documents such as College Certificates and Trade Credentials etc.